 When caring for your catheter:

-- Keep your dressing supplies clean and dry.
-Do not store them near the bathroom or kitchen sink. - Make sure the clamps on the catheter are closed when it is not being used. - Do not use safety pins or scissors near the catheter.
+- Make sure the clamps on the catheter are closed when it is not being used. - Do not use safety pins or scissors near the catheter.
 It could get cut.

 If your dressing falls off or becomes very wet: